TC Electronic Rottweiler – Filthiest Dirt Box

 Made inThailand

-Unlike most people complaining about Röttweiler being cheap and low quality after they were acquired by InMusic company, this pedal was still made in Thailand not in China, let’s get this straight! 🙂
+Unlike most people complaining about Röttweiler being cheap and low quality after they were acquired by the InMusic company, this pedal was still made in Thailand, not in China.
+Let’s get this straight! 🙂

 According to TC Electronic, this pedal can turn any amp into a cranked metal amp.
 Also, it’s claimed to generate ultra-tight thrash to down-tuned sludgy guitar tones as well as modern crushing sounds.
 I reckon you guess where the name comes from! 🙂